MidAmerica Plastic Surgery: Ryan Diederich, MD

 How long do filler results last?

 The effects can last from 6 months to over 1 year; however, this depends on the product and the location.
+When used to plump and contour lips, fillers generally last around 6 months.

 How much downtime should be expected?